wearefuturegov/coronavirus-service-directory/README.md

 - `GOOGLE_CLIENT_KEY`: a API key from Google with the maps and [static maps](https://developers.google.com/maps/documentation/maps-static/intro) APIs enabled, used in the browser.
 This one will be publicly exposed to lock it down to just the hosts you plan to run the app on.
 - `GA_PROPERTY_ID`: optional, for Google Analytics tracking
 - `DATASOURCE`: optional, public URL to a CSV data source, [see below](#seeding-the-production-database)
+- `SENDGRID_API_KEY` in order to send emails.
+You could configure the app to use another service like [Notify](https://www.notifications.service.gov.uk/) instead if you wish.

 ## Running it locally